textpattern/textpattern-plugins-website/.github/ISSUE_TEMPLATE/report-a-content-issue.md

 ---
 name: plugins.textpattern.com website content issue
-about: Create a report to help us improve the Textpattern plugin website content (not specifically related to a plugin listing or website code).
+about: Create a report to help us improve the Textpattern plugins website content (not specifically related to a plugin listing or website code).
 ---

 **Describe the issue**